 Sign in to DigitalOcean and click Create Droplet.

-ServerPilot runs on 64-bit Ubuntu 16.04 and 14.04, so under the Distributions tab, select the option shown below.
+ServerPilot runs on 64-bit Ubuntu 16.04, so under the Distributions tab, select the option shown below.

 Because ServerPilot will only install on a new Ubuntu server, do not select anything else under any other Choose an Image tab.
 You will not be able to install ServerPilot if you do.